idanjo1789/shopping-backend-microservices/README.md

 ## Project Overview

-This project is a full end-to-end microservices-based shopping platform with AI capabilities.
+This project is a full end-to-end microservices-based shopping platform.

 It was built as a final project with emphasis on:
 - backend architecture